by Anita Levesque

 When I married in 2003, it was good at first.
 Gradually I began to see the jealousy, paranoia, distrust in my spouse.
 I was learning that he had issues when he was a child and his first wife had cheated on him.
 I was getting the response of his issues.
 We argued a lot, he played mind games by turning things around to make it like it was my fault.
 It didn’t seem to matter what I did, he always managed to turn things around and eventually I felt like I was losing my mind.
 At this time, I was starting to notices changes within myself; losing patience, yelling and screaming so I could be heard, crying all the time, and isolating myself from everything.
 I had started my own home daycare when I became pregnant, so I could be there for my child’s firsts.
 Whenever families would leave because children were starting school, the money would be tight, and I’d go to apply for other jobs.
 I would receive excuses from my husband as to why I don’t need to go out to work, that everything would be fine.
 I lost my friends and found it hard to make new ones because I felt trapped in the house by his jealousy.
 I had fallen into a deep depression and I wasn’t aware of it.
 Gradually I began to feel not like myself; I didn’t care about the daycare, but we needed the money, I didn’t care how I looked or about my clothes and gained a lot of weight.
 My husband and I did nothing but fight, to the point I fell out of love with him.
 After 10 years of marriage, I finally had the courage to end the marriage.

 While off his medication, it was like living in a nightmare.
 There were panic attacks, severe paranoia and fear, social phobia, isolation, severe depression where he would sleep all day, not wanting to do anything, but talk to me.
 It was very scary, not knowing what to do and seeing him like this.
 On my part, there was a lot of reassuring, letting him know everything was going to be okay and a lot of patience.
 His routine became part of my routine; grocery shopping the same day and time each week, bedtime was the same each day, meal times were the same.
 If he was off his routine by 5 minutes, he would have a panic attack.
 For me, it was very mentally draining, I found myself making time for self-care.
-It’s been 4 years that he’s gone back on medication and life is much more manageable.
+In mid 2015, he went back on medication and life is much more manageable.
 Panic attacks are very minimal, no more staying in bed, back to work, back to visiting friends and family, now he’s living his dream and drumming again, back to the man I knew when we first met.

 Today, I still live with flashbacks and a lot of triggers, but I manage them and have learned to live with them.
 Here’s some of the ways I manage my flashbacks and triggers.